-Hakodate is approximately an hour plus to Lake Toya from Sapporo.
+Hakodate was approximately an hour plus to Lake Toya from Sapporo.
 We decided to drop by Lake Toya which was one of the places to visit apparently.
 It was kinda late when we left Sapporo and by the time we reached Lake Toya, we spent the sunset there.
-I must say, the travelling was a killer… like whut?
-We took the train, then the bus about another half an hour ride away before we finally reach and that we had to leave quite quickly because the last bus back wasn’t running real late.
-The view of the bus ride and the stroll along the lake were great but I’m not so sure about the lake itself.
-Yiaks.
-To be honest, it was kinda plain.
-Nope, not THAT impressed.
+The travelling was the killer… like whut?

-We arrived Hakodate late night and lugged our luggage in the melting snow grounds was a challenge.
+We arrived back at Hakodate late and lugging our luggage in the melting snow was a challenge!
 Fortunately, our fancy stay was a short 20mins away.
 Hakodate Kokusai Hotel is definitely a highly recommended stay because of 2 main reasons.
-Firstly, real close to the train station.
-And secondly, even closer to the Hakodate morning market where all the fresh seafood are sold.
-Fresh game strong for sure.
+Firstly, it was really close to the train station and secondly, it was even closer to the Hakodate morning market.
+Where all the fresh seafood is sold.
+Fresh game strong for sure!

 So needless to say, the first thing on our minds was seafood breakfast because everybody raves about Japan’s morning markets.
 We were all looking forward to it.
 Upon stepping foot the market, we were greeted by gigantic live crabs.
 Similar to when wy & myself visited Seoul’s Noryangjin market, we just had to pick the seafood and get comfortably seated in the restaurant and wait for them to dish out the delicacies.
 And this was just the beginning.